uhafner/warnings-ng-plugin-devenv/README.md

 ### Running unit and integration tests

-In order to run the unit and integrations tests of the modules analysis-model and warnings-ng use the provided Run configurations `All in [module-name]`.
-These configurations are already configured to record the branch coverage of the corresponding module packages (`Run with Coverage` menu).
+Use the provided IntelliJ Run Configurations `All in [module-name]` to run the unit and integrations tests of the corrsponding module.
+These configurations are already configured to record the branch coverage of the corresponding module packages (use the `Run with Coverage` action).

 ### Debugging